onejgordon/gaze_lanterns/README.md

 ## Notes

-Forked and edited from hmd-eyes for research use at BioSENSE.
+Forked and edited from hmd-eyes for research use at Berkeley [BioSENSE](http://biosense.berkeley.edu/).